 Where do I get a certificate of participation?

-You are eligible for a certificate for each corresponding year you registered.
-Just log in to your profile where you will find options for retrieving past years’ certificates, if you have registered in previous years’ ShakeOuts.
-Look underneath the dark orange rectangular “Update” or “Renew” button on your profile dashboard to see corresponding certificates.
+You are eligible for a certificate for each year you have registered.
+Just log in to your profile where you will find options for retrieving past years’ certificates, if you were registered.
+Look underneath the dark orange rectangular “Update” or “Renew” button on your profile dashboard to see certificates you can download.

 How do I register multiple locations?